-BUTLER COUNTY, MO (KFVS) - A person of interest in a deadly hit-and-run has been arrested on a probation/parole warrant.
+BUTLER COUNTY, MO (KFVS) - A Poplar Bluff man has been charged in a deadly hit-and-run.

-The Missouri State Highway Patrol was looking for Zack L. Davis in a deadly hit-and-run in Poplar Bluff, Mo.
+The Missouri State Highway Patrol was looking for Davis in a deadly hit-and-run in Poplar Bluff.

-He was arrested in Piggott, Arkansas early Tuesday morning.
-Davis is being held in the Clay Co.
-Detention Center.
+He was arrested in Piggott, Arkansas on Tuesday, Feb.
+19. He is currently being held at the Butler Co.
+Jail.

 According to a crash report from the Missouri Highway Patrol, the hit-and-run happened at 7:39 p.m. on MO 53 south of Poplar Bluff on Monday, Feb.
 4.